Dateline: 10 September 2013

 I should make it clear that this tub is suited only for rack-and-cloth-in-tub pressing.
 If done as I explain in the plan book, rack-and-cloth-in-tub pressing does not put much (if any) outward pressure on the tub.
 So HDPE serves the purpose nicely.

 The tub shown is 16" high, which is 1" taller than specified in the book.
 It still worked out fine.
 I made it 16" because the plastic I had on hand was 16".
 The holes were drilled with a 7/8" Unibit (see page 39 of the plan book).
-It was my intention to provide specifications for the length of plastic and the hole layout here online, but I have misplaced my paperwork, and don't have the time to re-do it now.

 The stainless steel screw posts are a difficult item to find and surprisingly expensive to buy.
 I found a supplier, bought them in quantity, and am making them available at the bottom of this page.

 For what it's worth, the 1/8" plastic tub will work just fine with no holes and only some notches around the bottom for the juice to escape.

 Please Note: These screw posts are two-toned.
 The female halves are a shiny silver color, while the male halves have a darker, duller finish.
 It's the only way I could find them.
 The two-tone finish does not affect performance.
 Click the picture to get a larger view.

 Price for 10 screw posts: $12.00 (first class, postage paid)

 Availability: Back in stock and ready to ship!